Pupil Premium

 How we spend the funding is a whole school decision.
 We refer to the Educational Endowment Fund to select the best ways to improve pupils’ academic progress, emotional well-being and ensure inclusion in all the school has to offer.

-• We have continued to work with Tytherington High School to develop Emotionally Healthy Ambassadors across the school.
+- We have worked with Tytherington High School to develop Emotionally Healthy Ambassadors across the school.

-• Mrs Shelley Smith is our Designated Senior Lead for Mental Health (DSLMH) and coordinates the whole school approach to mental well-being.
+- Mrs Ellen Watson is our Designated Senior Lead for Mental Health (DSLMH) and coordinates the whole school approach to mental well-being.
+Mrs Melanie Walker and Mrs Shelley Smith also support children with mental health challenges.

-• In September 2021 we took part in the roll out of myHappymind, an evidence based NHS backed initiative which has been promoted by the Cheshire East Local Authority, the aim of which is to positively impact the mental health of all children, staff and parents who are part of our school community.
+- In September 2024 we became a pilot school for the Stay Safe and Live Well scheme, an initiative which has been promoted by Cheshire East Local Authority, the aim of which is to positively impact the mental health of all children, staff and parents who are part of our school community.
 The purpose of this initiative was to help all those in our school community to access a toolkit of skills and habits which they can use to equip them if they face mental health challenges at any time in their future.

-• Since September 2020, we have a dedicated member of staff, Shelley Smith, who offers and provides emotional support where appropriate for those children who have emotional challenges which may or may not become a barrier to their learning.
+- Since April 2024 we have access to an outside children's counsellor to provide emotional support to those children who have emotional challenges, which may or may not become a barrier to their learning.
 Meetings provide opportunities to reduce anxiety and develop confidence.

 How we measure the impact of the Pupil Premium Grant